UNESCO calls Quito's old town Latin America's best-preserved historic center. Photo: Hotel Casa Gangotena

 Restaurants the locals love

 Zazu is an Ecuadorian fusion restaurant that creates modern flavors out of typical local ingredients and dishes.
-When you dine here, you are treated like you are the favorite guest ever.
+When you dine here, you are treated like you are their favorite guest ever.
 Save room for the helado de paila; this traditional Ecuadorian sorbet is prepared tableside in a brass pan (called a paila).
 Even better are its simple and pure ingredients—just fresh fruit and real cane sugar, nothing else.

 Dish to try